-- conducting sanitary evaluations and verification visits and, as a result, issuing an official report which states whether the subject of the investigation complied with laws, regulations and NOMs.
+- conducting sanitary evaluations and verification visits and, as a result, issuing an official report which states whether the subject of the investigation complied with laws, regulations and the Official Mexican Standards.
 In case of non-compliance, the health authority in charge of the investigation will initiate the corresponding administrative proceeding; and - applying sanctions and safety measures when appropriate, and verifying compliance.